Alan-A/GetSimple-I18N-InnovationGrid/README.md

 ### Breadcrumbs

-A breadcrumb bar is included btween the Page Header element and the main part of pages.
+A breadcrumb bar is included between the Page Header element and the main part of pages.

 ## Installation